Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Introduction

+The present investigation of the foundations of the speedup begins by completing the physical representation of the problem-solving process.
+The usual representation of quantum algorithms is limited to the process of solving the problem.
+We extend it to the process of setting the problem --\ to the preparation of the number of the drawer with the ball in the case of Grover algorithm.
+To this end, to the usual quantum registers that contain the number of the drawer that Alice wants to open and the result of opening it, we should add an imaginary register that contains the number of the drawer with the ball.

+For reasons that will soon become clear, we assume that the initial state of the imaginary register is a uniform mixture of all the possible numbers of the drawer with the ball.
+At time $t_{0}$, Bob measures the content of this register selecting a number at random, then he unitarily transforms it into the desired number, at time $t_{1}$.
+Alice, by opening drawers, unitarily transforms the state of the quantum registers at time $t_{1}$ into a tensor product of the number of the drawer with the ball chosen by Bob and the corresponding solution of the problem (that same number but in another register), at time $t_{2}$.
+Then she reads the solution by a final measurement.

+This extended representation implies a further extension.
+Preparing the imaginary register with the number of the drawer with the ball amounts to preparing it in a sharp state.
+This cannot be the representation of the quantum state with respect to the observer Alice.
+It would tell her the number of the drawer with the ball before she opens any drawer.
+As well known, to Alice this number must be hidden inside a black box.

+We represent this physically by resorting to relational quantum mechanics $\left[ 13\right] $, where quantum states are observer dependent.
+A state can be sharp to an observer and a quantum superposition, or a mixture, to another observer.

+We represent the quantum algorithm to Alice by retarding the projection of the quantum state induced by the initial Bob's measurement at the end of the unitary part of her problem solving action -- as well known the projection induced by a quantum measurement can be retarded or advanced at will along a unitary transformation that respectively follows or precedes the measurement.

+With this, in the representation to Alice, the state of the imaginary register at time $t_{1}$, after Bob's preparation of the number of the drawer with the ball, is still a mixture of all the possible numbers.
+Its two bit entropy represents Alice's complete ignorance of the number in question.
+By opening drawers, Alice unitarily transforms this state into a mixture of tensor products, each a number of the drawer with the ball and the corresponding solution, at time $t_{2}$.
+The entropy of the solution, the trace over the drawer numbers, is also two bits.

+This representation of the quantum algorithm is time-symmetric $\left[ 10\right] $.
+The two bit entropy of the solution is zeroed by either the retarded projection induced by the initial Bob's measurement or the projection induced by the final Alice's measurement.
+Since the two projections can occur in any order or simultaneously, there is an ambiguity about which measurement zeroes the entropy of the solution.

-Given the canonical representation of a quantum process, consisting of initial measurement, unitary evolution, and final measurement, as well known the tenet of time-symmetric quantum mechanics $\left[ 10\right] $ is that the complete description of the process requires knowledge not only of the outcome of the initial measurement at time $t_{0}$, also of that of the final measurement at time $t_{1}$.
-This naturally implies that the final measurement outcome can have back-in-time implications on what happened between $t_{0}$ and $t_{1}$.
+It is useful to recall the tenet of time-symmetric quantum mechanics we will resort to, namely that the maximal description of the quantum process -- initial measurement at time $t_{0}$, unitary transformation, and final measurement at time $t_{2}$ -- requires knowledge not only of the outcome of the initial measurement, also of that of the final measurement.
+This implies that the latter outcome has back in time implications on the process at times $t<t_{2}$ see also $\left[ 11,12\right] $.